CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab04-gettingstarted.md

 ## Utilizing the Zoom In/Out Feature

-To adjust the zoom level for the environment page, click the A↕ : 100% icon located next to the timer in the lab environment.
+To adjust the zoom level for the environment page, click the A↕: 100% icon located next to the timer in the lab environment.

 ![Use the Split Window Feature](../media/gs4n.png)